frederic-perez/AmE-dictionary/data/idioms.md

 __one of a kind__
 __one on one__
 __one side__ Move aside!
 Get out of the way!
 (Short for “move to one side.”) _One side, little man!
 I’m in a rush, and you’re getting in my way!_
-__one size fits all__ Supposedly well-suited to any situation, as of a product, method, solution, etc. Often hyphenated. _We must move away from a “one size fits all” approach._
+__one size fits all__ :two: Supposedly well-suited to any situation, as of a product, method, solution, etc. Often hyphenated. _We must move away from a “one size fits all” approach._
 __one step at a time__
 __one too many__ :two::hammer: _We drank one too many._
 __one way or another__ :four::hammer: _If I fail then it will cost me my head one way or another._